Russia threatens tough response if U.S. backs rights bill

 "It is horrendous and it is unacceptable," Dreier said.

-Magnitsky was jailed in 2008 on suspicion of tax evasion and fraud, charges colleagues say were fabricated by police investigators he had accused of stealing $230 million (145 million pounds) from the state through fraudulent tax refunds.
-The Kremlin's own human rights council has said he was probably beaten to death.

-His case has become a symbol of corruption in Russia and the abuse of citizens who challenge the authorities.
-But adoption of the bill could undermine efforts to smooth relations at the start of President Barack Obama's new term.
+Magnitsky, who was arrested in 2007 after exposing a massive tax fraud, has become a symbol of corruption and the abuse of Russians who challenge the authorities.
+Adoption of the bill could undermine efforts to smooth relations at the start of President Barack Obama's new term.

 The U.S. Congress must approve PNTR to ensure that American companies receive all the market-opening benefits of Russia's entry into the World Trade Organization in August.